TheThing/spserver/README.md

 spserver
 =======

-spserver is a simple helper method of providing a server for using in pure single-page applications in true MVVM fashion without having to write any node code.
+spserver (or single page server) is a simple helper method of providing a server for using in pure single-page applications in true MVVM fashion without having to write any node code.

 How it works
 ------------